We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

 What topics are in the Economics Challenge?

-The Economics Challenge tests student comprehension and reasoning in the fields of macroeconomics, microeconomics, and international economics & current events.
+The Economics Challenge tests student comprehension and reasoning in the fields of fundamentals, microeconomics, macroeconomics, and international economics.

 Who is eligible to compete?

-All participants, whether new or returning, must be currently enrolled or have completed an economics course in the preceding semester of the same academic year or an active member of a school's economics club in grades 9-12 in Minnesota (or North Dakota, if participating in the North Dakota Economics Challenge administered by MCEE).
+All participants, whether new or returning, must be currently enrolled or have completed an economics course in the preceding semester of the same academic year or an active member of a school's economics club in grades 9-12 in Minnesota.

 Participants must be registered on a team of 3-4 students from the same high school or club.